-The switches need to be raised by a few millimeters.
-This is done by placing IC sockets in the PCB and place the switches in these sockets.
+The switches need to be raised by a few millimetres (only for 7mm knob).
+This is done by placing IC sockets in the PCB and place the switches in these sockets. (with 10mm knob you can do without these IC socket-pins)